Policy Against Sexual Misconduct and Title IX Sexual Harassment

 If coercion, intimidation, threats, or physical force are used, there is no consent.
-Coercion refers to behavior that would compel an individual to do something against their will.
+Coercion refers to behavior that would compel an individual to do something against their will based on fear of harm to self or others.
 Coercion may involve intimidation, manipulation, or threats of severely damaging consequences.
 A person’s words or conduct are sufficient to constitute coercion if they wrongfully impair another individual’s freedom of will and ability to choose whether or not to engage in sexual activity.
 Coercion is more than an effort to persuade or attract another person to engage in sexual activity.
 When determining whether a person has been subjected to coercion, the College will consider whether a sober, reasonable person in the same position would have felt coerced to participate in the sexual activity.
 The College will evaluate the following in determining whether coercion was used: (a) the frequency of the application of the behavior, (b) the intensity of the behavior, (c) the duration of the behavior, and (d) severity of the threats or consequences.

+(c) Inducing Incapacitation for Sexual Purposes.
 Inducing incapacitation for sexual purposes means using drugs, alcohol, or other means with the intent to affect or having an actual effect on the ability of an individual to consent or refuse to consent (as "consent" is defined in this Policy) to sexual contact.
 This also includes causing or inducing a person, when consent is not present, to touch, fondle, or contact oneself or someone else in a sexual nature.

+(d) Sexual Exploitation.
 Sexual exploitation occurs when a person takes non-consensual or abusive sexual advantage of another for anyone's advantage or benefit other than the person being exploited, and that behavior does not otherwise constitute one of the preceding sexual misconduct offenses.
-Examples of behavior that could rise to the level of sexual exploitation include:

 • Prostituting another person